riz1ash786/team-profile-generator/README.md

 ## Tests

-This application utilises jest and test can be carried out using the following command in terminal `npm run test`.
+This application utilises jest and to test the app the following command `npm run test` should be used.

 ## License